 It was established to improve the quality of life for people

-with any form of disability by providing and promoting valued
+with a disability by providing and promoting valued services, care

 - Personal development

 To ensure these services and supports are delivered in a timely

 and effective manner Karingal undertakes to:

 - Promote the organisation, its services and purpose

 - Encourage partnerships with all levels of government,

 - Undertake ventures and business enterprises that promote